afaji/afaji.github.io/_pages/research.md

 to participate in NLP research and deployment.

 My research goal can be summarized as “**making NLP technology inclusive and accessible**”.
-To achieve this, my technical depth lies in two synergistic areas: (1) rigorous data-centric methodologies to construct high-quality benchmarks for low-resource languages, and (2) algorithmic efficiency to develop lightweight, accessible models.
+Realizing this vision requires a multifaceted
+approach: we must not only expand model capabilities to support diverse languages and cultural contexts, but also democratize access by lowering computational barriers and refine the interaction dynamics to suit global users.
+To address these interconnected challenges, I pursue the following research directions:

+- Multilingual and Cultural NLP
+- Lightweight NLP system
+- Efficient Training of NLP system
+- Multimodal-Multicultural NLP
+- Human-Computer Interaction of NLP Systems

 I primarily publish in \*CL venues, maintaining an h-index of 35 and close to 8,000 citations according to [Semantic Scholar](https://www.semanticscholar.org/author/Alham-Fikri-Aji/8129718).
 I have received [5 paper awards](https://afaji.github.io/cv/#awards) at these conferences and was recently honored with the [2025 MBZUAI Early